 Prior to serving as County Commissioner, Josh worked six years for the Washington State Legislature and was the Senior Legislative Assistant to then State Representative Jeff Holy.
 He managed Rep. Holy's campaign in 2012 and 2014, and prior to that, Josh served in the same capacity for former State Representative John Ahern.

-In Olympia, Josh worked in the House of Representatives for six regular sessions and more special sessions than he'd like to remember.
+During Josh's six years working for the Legislature, he split time between Spokane and Olympia.
 Josh is a small business owner as well.
 He owns a marketing company with his wife, Nichole.
 Josh has gained the experience working both for himself and in government to be a strong advocate for small businesses in our community.

 Josh and his wife are high school sweethearts and have been married since 2011.
-They have a son, daughter, and two rescue dogs.
+They have a son, daughter, and a rescue dog.
 Josh and Nichole both grew up in North Spokane County and decided to settle in Mead.